School & Welfare

 At Frances King, we believe that our students’ safety, health, and happiness are very important.
 All of our staff are aware of the most important issues and receive safeguarding training.
 Many also get specialist training in areas such as first aid, advanced safeguarding, fire safety, welfare and crisis management.

-If you have any problems in London, please come and talk to our friendly Student Services Team, led by Kelly Harding, as they can give you help and advice on many issues such as:
+If you have any problems in London, please come and talk to our friendly Student Engagement Team, led by Daria Wrzesinska, as they can give you help and advice on many issues such as:

 • Medical problems and finding a doctor or dentist